ucsb-cs8/w20/_lab/lab02.md

 canvas.create_line(5, 5, 500, 5, fill="blue")
 ```

 The above code draws a circle centered at (5, 5) to mark a point near the origin, it draws the y axis in red, and it draws the x axis in blue.
-You can see the origin in the upper left: this is a common convention in computer graphics, and it reflects the convention used in matrix indexing, where the top left matrix element is usually referred to as element (0, 0)
+You can see the origin in the **upper left**: this is a common convention in computer graphics, and it reflects the convention used in matrix indexing, where the top left matrix element is usually referred to as element (0, 0).

 Copy and paste the following function definition and function call in your `{{page.num}}_face.py` file.